Vanguard Personal Advisor Services

 Fees and Deposit Limits

-In the first part of this 2017 Vanguard review, we found out the reason that sets Vanguard apart from other automated investing services: it combines the old with the new.
+In the first part of our Vanguard Personal Advisor Services review, we found what sets VPAS apart from other automated investing services: it combines the old with the new.

-Similar to a Rolls Royce motorcar, technologically advanced materials are combined with the skilled hands of master craftsmen to create a stunning automobile.
+Like a Rolls Royce, advanced materials combine with the skilled hands of master craftsmen to create a stunning automobile.
 Vanguard works in the same way.
-It combines automated features with personal financial advice, but the downside to this kind of service is the cost: the deposit minimum is a very high $50,000.
+It combines automated features with personal financial advice.
+But the downside to this kind of service, like the car, is its cost.
+The minimum deposit is a very high $50,000.

-Despite this, multi-talented would be the right word to describe VPAS.
-It is a brilliant automated investment service, but it also offers direct personal advice from a human advisor.
-What this means is that you have more control over your investment portfolio, and you can talk to a human financial advisor whether you need to make changes or if you just want some investment advice.
+This means that you have more control over your investment portfolio, and you can talk to a human financial advisor whether you need to make changes or want some investment advice.

-Check out these videos for an overview of how Vanguard Personal Advisor works:
+Check out this video for an overview of how VPAS works:

 Ease of Use

-The combination of traditional and automated methods does have a lot of perks, but it somewhat takes away the ease and speed of access that other Robo Advisors will generally offer.
+The combination of traditional and automated methods does have a lot of perks, but it can also take away the ease-of-use that some other Robo Advisors offer.

 Account and Investment Types and Services